weavejester/integrant/README.md

 ## Reloaded workflow

 See [Integrant-REPL](https://github.com/weavejester/integrant-repl) to
-use Integrant systems at the repl, in line with Stuart Sierra's [reloaded workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).
+use Integrant systems at the REPL, in line with Stuart Sierra's [reloaded workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded).

 ## Further Documentation